Green Party of Oklahoma: 2000s

 Oklahoma Greens sent delegates to the national Green Party nominating convention in 2000 (through a statewide nominating convention, since there was not yet an organized state Green Party organization).
 Oklahoma Greens unsuccessfully petitioned to place Ralph Nader on the Oklahoma Presidential ballot and after failed litigation by the national Green Party, Oklahoma Greens protested his exclusion from the state's Presidential ballot.

-In 2002, the local chapters joined together in issuing a call for the Founding convention of the Green Party of Oklahoma, which was held at the Cleveland County Fairgrounds in Norman on November 16, 2002.
+In 2002, the local chapters called for the founding convention of the Green Party of Oklahoma, which was held at the Cleveland County Fairgrounds in Norman on November 16, 2002.
 At this convention the party elected the following members to the state executive board: Rachel Jackson & Ben Alpers as co-chairs, Danelle as Secretary, Doug Vincent as Treasurer, and James M. Branum, Alice Anderton, and Brian Wright as members at large. (shortly after this convention Danelle resigned as Secretary and Belinda Silverstar was selected by the executive committee to serve in her place).

 Also in 2002 the party circulated a candidate questionnaire to all of the statewide candidates for Oklahoma political office that year.
 Following the election a controversy arose over candidate Brad Henry's statements regarding the death penalty, in which the governor denied that he had authorized his statement in favor of a death penalty moratorium to the Green Party.
 (This was discussed by several statewide media outlets.)